The Gene Technology Bill Would introduce Pesticide Resistant Crops to NZ

 THE GENE TECHNOLOGY BILL

 The proposed Gene Technology Bill would deregulate gene-edited crops in NZ, including crops engineered to resist herbicides and pesticides.
-This would increase chemical use in farming and reduce oversight of potential health and environmental risks.

 View the bill: